Gordon Hayward: Boston Celtics (2017–2020)

-Charlotte Hornets (2020–present)
+Charlotte Hornets (2020–2024)

 On November 29, 2020, Hayward was signed by the Celtics to a four-year, $120 million deal and then traded to the Charlotte Hornets, along with 2023 and 2024 second-round draft picks, in exchange for a conditional 2022 second-round draft pick.
-The trade also allowed the Boston Celtics to create a traded-player exception worth the value of the first year of Hayward’s four-year, $120 million dollar deal, that is $28.5 million, making it the biggest traded-player exception created in the history of the NBA.
+The trade also allowed the Boston Celtics to create a traded-player exception worth the value of the first year of Hayward's four-year, $120 million deal, that is $28.5 million, making it the biggest traded-player exception created in the history of the NBA.
 On December 23, 2020, Hayward made his Hornets debut, putting up 28 points, seven assists, and four rebounds in a 121–114 loss to the Cleveland Cavaliers.
 On January 6, 2021, Hayward set a new career-high of 44 points in a 102–94 win over the Atlanta Hawks.

 On December 5, 2021, Hayward scored a season-high 41 points, alongside five rebounds and three assists, in a 131–115 win over the San Antonio Spurs.
 On February 7, 2022, Hayward suffered an ankle injury in a 101–116 loss to the Toronto Raptors.
 Two days later, he was diagnosed with sprained ligaments in his left ankle and was ruled out indefinitely.
 He made his return from injury on April 2, logging five points and four assists in a 114–144 loss to the Philadelphia 76ers.
 On April 10, Hayward was ruled out for at least two weeks with discomfort in his left foot.
 The Hornets were eliminated from the play-in tournament in a loss to the Atlanta Hawks, which Hayward did not play in.

+On November 3, 2022, the Hornets announced that Hayward had suffered a left shoulder contusion and would be out indefinitely.
+He made his return from injury on November 18, recording 13 points, six rebounds and seven assists in a 132–122 overtime loss to the Cleveland Cavaliers.
+On November 25, Hayward's agent, Mark Bartelstein, stated to ESPN that Hayward would be out indefinitely and evaluated on a week-to-week basis due to a left shoulder fracture.
+Hayward made his return to the lineup on December 16, recording nine points, three rebounds, five assists and two steals in a 125–106 loss to the Atlanta Hawks.
+He also missed eight games in January 2023 with left hamstring soreness.
+On February 24, 2023, Hayward recorded season-highs of 27 points and 13 rebounds, alongside five assists and two steals, in a 121–113 win over the Minnesota Timberwolves.

+Oklahoma City Thunder (2024)

+On February 8, 2024, Hayward was traded to the Oklahoma City Thunder in exchange for Dāvis Bertāns, Tre Mann, Vasilije Micić, a 2024 second-round pick, a 2025 second-round pick, and cash considerations.
+On February 22, Hayward made his Thunder debut, pulling in four rebounds in a 129–107 win over the Los Angeles Clippers.

+On August 1, 2024, Hayward announced on social media his retirement from professional basketball.